rossillingworth/tesb-rt-se/examples/cxf/jaxrs-intro/README.txt

    instead of the default 8080), recompile the client as follows:
    - mvn clean install -Dhttp.port=8040

-   Then, for either OSGi- or Tomcat-hosted services:
+   Then, for either OSGi- or Jetty-hosted services:
    - mvn exec:java